 If a disagreement arises concerning requested accommodations, the student may appeal the decision.
 Below are the steps to take.

-1. The student must try to resolve the problem informally with the Coordinator of Student Disability Services.
+1. The student must try to resolve the problem informally with the Director of Student Disability Services.

 2. If the concerns cannot be resolved, the student may appeal.